28 Dec Happy Birthday, Other Other Me

 And with that, nothing remained but the rain.

-I found my things on the passenger side of the car.
+I found my belongings on the passenger side of the car.
 The keys were still in the ignition.
-I would have to get the door fixed, but apart from that, I was good.
-Well, apart from the beating I’d taken.
-I just wanted to forget about the whole thing.
-But in order to do so, I would have to check one final thing.
-The cave.
+I would have to get the door fixed, but apart from that and the beating I’d taken, I considered myself lucky.
+I wanted nothing more than to forget about the whole thing.
+But in order to do so, I had to revisit the cave.

 I didn’t know what to feel.
 I was relieved, of course, but also terrified.
-How would I know what to make of this?
-What if he were to return?
+What was I to make of this?
+What if the other me someday returned?

-Ever since that day, I have always had this eerie sense that something is lurking behind the eyes of my reflection.
-Like it isn’t really a reflection, but an image of that other me, in that other place.
-I imagine that he remembers me.
-That he knows.
-That he has to play along for now, waiting for another opportunity to pass through.
+Ever since that day, I’ve had the eerie sense that something is lurking behind the eyes of my reflection.
+That it isn’t really a reflection but, rather, an image of that other me, in that other place.
+Wherever he is, I imagine he remembers me, that he knows.
+I assume he has to play along for now, waiting for another opportunity to pass through.

 There are no mirrors in my home anymore.
-I have to distance myself from those thoughts.
-But the distance doesn’t make my worries any less valid.
+I do what I have to in order to distance myself from those thoughts, but all the precautions in the world does nothing to ease my worries.

-Maybe it’ll never happen.
-Maybe I’ll never see that place, or that other me, ever again.
+Perhaps nothing will happen.
+Maybe I’ll never see that place–or the other me–ever again.

-Or maybe the truth is something even worse.
+Or maybe, just maybe, the truth is something even worse.

 🎧 Available Audio Adaptations: None Available